mpaviotti/mpaviotti.github.com/research.markdown

 While these are interesting subjects on their own, they also have **practical applications** in `structuring functional programs`, `formal verification` and in the `design` of the next generation of programming languages.

-As of today, `Haskell` is probably one of the most succesful examples of how Category Theory influenced the design of a programming language and how it is continuing to inspire new programming techniques, e.g `Recursion Schemes`, to structure programs even further thus ensuring these have well-understood safety properties.
+As of today, `Haskell` is probably one of the most successful examples of how Category Theory influenced the design of a programming language and how it is continuing to inspire new programming techniques, e.g `Recursion Schemes`, to structure programs even further thus ensuring these have well-understood safety properties.

 # Denotational Semantics
 The intuition that *programs* of type $$A \to B$$ should be regarded as *functions* and *types* should be regarded as "*mathematical objects*" is due to Dana Scott via a *Denotational interpretation*.